 8-I.A.
 OVERVIEW

 The term of the lease must be for a period of 12 months.
-The lease must be renewed automatically for another 12-month term, except that the PHA may not renew the lease if the family has violated the community service requirement [24 CFR 966.4(a)(2)].
+The lease must be renewed automatically for another 12-month term, except that the Housing Authority of Danville may not renew the lease if the family has violated the community service requirement and if the family is determined to be over income for 24 consecutive months [24 CFR 966.4(a)(2)].

-PHAs must adopt smoke-free policies, which must be implemented no later than July 30, 2018.
+Housing Authority of Danville must adopt smoke-free policies, which HUD required to be implemented no later than July 30, 2018.
 The policy is attached as Exhibit 8-1.

+For policies on lease requirements for families whose incomes have exceeded the over-income limit for 24 consecutive months, see 13-III.C., Over-Income Families.

 Orientation Agenda

+The HUD pamphlet on lead-based paint entitled, “Protect Your Family from Lead in Your Home.”

 8-I.E. SECURITY DEPOSITS [24 CFR 966.4(b)(5)]

-Within 40 days of move-out, the PHA will refund to the resident the amount of the security deposit (including interest earned on the security deposit), less any amount needed to pay the cost of unpaid rent, damages listed on the move-out inspection report that exceed normal wear and tear, and other charges due under the lease.
+Within 40 days of move-out, the Housing Authority of Danville will refund to the resident the amount of the security deposit, less any amount needed to pay the cost of unpaid rent, damages listed on the move-out inspection report that exceed normal wear and tear, and other charges due under the lease.

-Late Fees and Nonpayment
+Late Fees and Nonpayment [24 CFR 966.4(b)(3); Notice PIH 2021-29]

-If the family fails to pay their rent by the fifth day of the month, and the PHA has not agreed to accept payment at a later date, a 14-day Notice to Vacate will be issued to the resident for failure to pay rent, demanding payment in full or the surrender of the premises.
+If the family fails to pay their rent by the fifth day of the month, and the Housing Authority of Danville has not agreed to accept payment at a later date, a 30-day Notice to Vacate (during nationwide emergency orders) or a 14-day Notice to Vacate (upon expiration of nationwide emergency orders) will be issued to the resident for failure to pay rent, demanding payment in full or the surrender of the premises.

-When a check is returned for insufficient funds or is written on a closed account, the rent will be considered unpaid and a returned check fee of $25.00 will be charged to the family.
+When a check, or direct debit, is returned for insufficient funds, has a stop payment issued or is written on a closed account, the rent will be considered unpaid and a returned check fee of $25.00 will be charged to the family.
 The fee will be due and payable 14 days after billing.

 8-I.G.
 MINIMUM HEATING STANDARDS [Notice PIH 2018-19]

+Minimum temperature capability:

+The Housing Authority of Danville has flexibility in maintenance of the indoor temperature when the outdoor temperature approaches the design day temperature.[1]
+At no point should indoor temperatures in occupied space drop below 55 degrees Fahrenheit.
+This flexibility applies when at least one of the below criteria are met:

+1. The outside temperature reaches or drops below the design day temperature,

+or

+2. The outside temperature is within five degrees Fahrenheit of the design day temperature for more than two continuous days.

+__________________________________________________________________ [1] Design-day temperature refers to the lowest expected outdoor temperature that a heating system was designed to accommodate and still maintain the desired indoor temperature.
+This should translate, depending on local building code, to an outdoor temperature in the 1st to 5th percentiles of low outdoor temperatures for an area.
+For example, for Washington, DC the design day temperature is around 17°F. This means that 97.5% of the time the outside temperature will be at least 17°F. Therefore, a properly sized heating system in Washington, DC should be able to maintain a building’s indoor temperature at 68°F when it is at least 17°F outside.

 8-II.B.
 TYPES OF INSPECTIONS

 Move-Out Inspections [24 CFR 966.4(i)]